ory/sdk/clients/client/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     String id = "id_example"; // String | ID is the identity's ID.
-    String type = "password"; // String | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
-It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode try {
+    String type = "password"; // String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
+    String identifier = "identifier_example"; // String | Identifier is the identifier of the OIDC credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint. try {
-      apiInstance.deleteIdentityCredentials(id, type);
+      apiInstance.deleteIdentityCredentials(id, type, identifier);
     } catch (ApiException e) {
       System.err.println("Exception when calling IdentityApi#deleteIdentityCredentials");
       System.err.println("Status code: " + e.getCode());